mattmaas/hackathon/README.md

-# clarifai-HackMIT
+# Clarifai Hackathon

 ## Welcome Hackers!

 We are thrilled to offer you early access to the Clarifai Custom Model Training APIs.
 These APIs have never been used outside of our walls so we can't wait to see what awesome hacks are built on top of them.

 > Note: in addition to this brand-new custom training support, we also offer a suite of visual recognition and tagging APIs.
 You can find more information at our [developer site](https://developer.clarifai.com/docs/).
-Additional resources, including clients in a variety of languages, can be found on our [Github page](https://github.com/Clarifai).
+Additional resources, including clients in a variety of languages, can be found on our main [Github page](https://github.com/Clarifai).

 ## Signup

-Before you begin, please make sure to signup at the special  [HackMIT 2015 Clarifai Signup Page](https://developer-alpha.clarifai.com/signup/HackMIT).
-This will give you free access to our alpha API.
+Before you begin, please make sure to sign up for an account.
+We have a special dedicated signup page for hackathons.
+If you didn't recieve an email from us with a link, please find us on-site or email us hackathon@clarifai.com

 ## Introduction To Custom Training